-Each year the children decide upon their class rules, and their rights associated with these.
-We have a school council, elected by members of each class, which aims to meet every week with the Head-teacher to discuss issues raised in class council meetings.
+Each year the children complete work on the school rules, and their rights associated with these.
+We have school ambassadors, elected by members of each class, which aims to meet every week with the Miss Myerscough, to discuss issues raised in class council meetings.
 The council genuinely able to effect change within the school.
 Every child on the student council is valued and important.
 The council elects a chair and a vice chair.
 Children have an annual questionnaire where they are able to put forward their views about the school.

-In addition to school councillors, we also have school chaplains that were elected by their peers.
-Our chaplains work together to promote both the values of God’s kingdom and our British values such as democracy, justice and tolerance in school.
+In addition to school ambassadors, we also have a G.I.F.T team, Caritas ambassadors, Farm ambassadors, sports ambassadors and Eco ambassadors who have been elected by their peers.
+Our G.I.F.T team work together to promote both the values of God’s kingdom and our British values such as democracy, justice and tolerance in school.

 - The Rule of Law